 - Undecided how and where the telco can add the value.
 Will it be end-to-end (which is not their core expertise) or only provide connectivity.

 - Impatience in reaping the IoT benefits.
-IoT is still immature especially in developing countries.
-Many users are still trying to grasp the ideas of how IoT benefit them.
-Telcos (especially the public listed ones) are not keen with any business that cannot forecast their revenues.
+IoT is still immature, especially in developing countries.
+Many users are still trying to grasp the ideas of how IoT benefits them.
+Telcos (especially the public listed ones) are not keen on any business that cannot forecast their revenues.

-There are probably two main challenges for the telcos to break away from the above scepticism.
+There are probably two main challenges for the telcos to break away from the above skepticism.
 First – Change of mindset and Second – Find the Right Business Model.